Chicago's Advanced Training in Skull Base Surgery

-This comprehensive, three-day course is designed for both novice and experienced surgeons, residents and fellows.
-James Chandler, MD, and the Skull Base team will teach by didactic presentations, 3D and VR anatomy demonstrations and guided cadaveric dissection.
+This comprehensive, three-day course is designed for both novice and experienced surgeons, residents, and fellows.
+Dr. James Chandler and Dr. Robert Kern will teach alongside leading Skull Base experts via didactic presentations, 3D and VR anatomy demonstrations, real-world case studies, and guided cadaveric dissections.

 Course Objectives